 Allen residents do have a few choices for getting mental health care in the city.
-Several different facilities offer a variety of services and they include:
+Several different facilities offer a variety of services and include:

-- Raintree Healthcare: This is a multi-purpose treatment center that includes family practitioners, pediatricians and mental health professionals.
+- Raintree Healthcare: This is a multi-purpose treatment center that includes family practitioners, pediatricians, and mental health professionals.
 They see patients by appointment only and accept most types of insurance.

-- Community Counseling Associates: This service is for residents of Allen, Plano and McKinney, Texas.
-Many of the in-program counseling services accept insurance or sliding-scale payments for those without insurance and treat depression, anxiety, grief and other mental health concerns.
+- Community Counseling Associates: This service is for residents of Allen, Plano, and McKinney, Texas.
+Many of the in-program counseling services accept insurance or sliding-scale payments for those without insurance and treat depression, anxiety, grief, and other mental health concerns.